Special offer

 • Understanding statistical procedures and data analysis

-• Awareness in market research strategies to determine stakeholder and consumer needs
+• Awareness in market research strategies to determine collaborator and consumer needs

 • Computer and social media skills